(a) In these conditions, the following words shall have the following meanings:

 Returns & Replacements

 With the implementation of the EU Consumer rights directive, consumers in the UK now have 14 days for unwanted goods and 30 days for faulty/damaged goods to exercise their right of withdrawal from a distance contract or off premises contract (including internet sales) without the need to justify and at no cost.
 Simply contact us to arrange a return.
 Any returned items will incur a 30% handling charge.
+The buyer must return the item(s) at their own cost.
 Bespoke and made to order items are non-returnable.

 (a) This website and the Goods sold through it our primarily intended for the Buyer.
 We recognise that the Buyer has certain statutory rights which include (without limitation) rights regarding the return of defective Goods and claims in respect of losses caused by the Seller's negligence or failure to carry out their obligations.
 Accordingly, nothing in these Terms and Conditions of Sale shall affect the Buyers statutory rights.